Scientists Develop Better Ways To Block Viruses That Cause Pediatric Respiratory Infections | ExBulletin

 Researchers released their findings on April 7 Journal of the American Chemical Society..

 HPIV uses a special fusion protein that resembles three bottle openers arranged side by side to invade a host cell.
-Early studies by the Moscona-Porotto lab showed that scientists could be a partial mass of this cork bottle opener. protein From HPIV3, this peptide Virus, Prevents cork bottle openers from accelerating the infectious process.
+Early studies by the Moscona-Porotto lab showed that scientists could introduce a partial mass of this cork bottle opener protein from HPIV3 into the virus and prevent cork bottle opener from facilitating the infectious process.
+I did.
 The peptide itself is a cork bottle opener, which essentially zips the virus bottle opener to create a tight bundle in the form of six cork bottle openers.

 The new peptide lasts longer in the body and is about three times more effective in stopping infection in models of rodent disease than in its original form.